u-eff-gee/utr/README.md

 ### 1.7 Choose random number seed

-In `utr.cc`, set the random number seed explicitly to get deterministic results.
+In `src/utr.cc`, set the random number seed explicitly to get deterministic results.
 It is not clear whether this works in multithreaded mode.
 See section [2.5 Random Number Engine](#random)

 ### 1.8 Set up a macro file